How To Calculate Landed Costs For Product Sourcing // What Is Landed Cost?

 As mentioned earlier, product validation should set the foundation for the sourcing stage.
 Thus, when looking for factories and suppliers for this step, you ensure they are good enough to use later.
 Generally, I do a simple search for factories in this step, while in the sourcing step, I go into extreme depth, using a wide range of resources such as customs data, trade shows, and more.

 During the product validation phase, you only need to use websites such as Alibaba, Global Sources, or Made in China.
-You can see a complete list of sites to find suppliers here: https://www.cosmosourcing.com/blog/how-to-create-a-great-product-specification-sheet.
+You can see a complete list of sites where you can find suppliers here: https://www.cosmosourcing.com/blog/how-to-create-a-great-product-specification-sheet.
 Then, search for your product; you should get a decent list of potential suppliers.
 Once you find suppliers, you can move on to the next step.

 Reach out to the suppliers, get quotes & manufacturing details

-During the product Validation phase, you should be seeking soft quotes.
+During the product validation phase, you should seek soft quotes.
 Soft quotes are quick quotes provided by a supplier to give you a solid idea of the price instead of a hard quote that is definitive and can be acted on.

-In the previous steps, you should have ready a product spec sheet and a request for a quote (RFQ).
-When you message a supplier, it is the first time you should send messages to potential suppliers.
+In the previous steps, you should have prepared a product spec sheet and a request for a quote (RFQ).
+When you message a supplier, this is the first time you should send messages to potential suppliers.
 You should use the previously created RFQ and attach your product spec sheet.
-You should also use the free “request for quote” tools that Alibaba and other sourcing websites have available.
+You should also use the free “request for quote” tools that Alibaba and other sourcing websites offer.

 When messaging suppliers, you should include all relevant product details, your expected order quantity, and which country you are shipping to, and ask them to create a quote for you.
 Since, at this point, you’re just getting a basic soft quote, you do not need to pry into too much detail.
 Please keep it simple for now, as we’ll get into much more complexity later in the sourcing process.